College Football News Preview 2021: Previewing, predicting, and looking ahead to the Miami season with what you need to know.

 – It was a weird year for the offensive line.
 It started out 2020 by blasting away on UAB for 337 rushing yards, but it struggled the rest of the way at keeping defenses out of the backfield.
 There’s size and talent returning after a few parts were out of the mix last year.
 More than anything else, there should be more cohesion after the right five are set in fall camp.

 It isn’t a deep group of running backs, but the Canes have three in what should be a great rotation.
-King is the most dangerous rusher if healthy, but Cam’Ron Harris is coming off a team leading 643-yard, ten touchdown season, second-year freshman Donald Chaney appears ready to explode, and Donald Chaney showed flashes in his first year.
+King is the most dangerous rusher if healthy, but Cam’Ron Harris is coming off a team leading 643-yard, ten touchdown season, second-year freshman Donald Chaney appears ready to explode.